The Land Shifts - Suite for String Orchestra

 -Robin Wall Kimmerer, Braiding Sweetgrass (2013) pg.
 259-260

-To know ourselves and the land we are on, we have to practice unseeing, and notice how the land shifts.
+To know the land we are on, we have to practice unseeing, and notice how the land shifts.
 What defines a place like america, if not endless roadways, plastic, and overdevelopment?
-How can we live in a place that is both so loud and so silent?
+How can a place be both so loud and so silent?

 Movement IV.
-Prescribed Fire—the raucous finale—nods to the ancient land management technique of burning portions of land during the cold and wet season, which reduces the amount of flammable ground cover.
-This prevents larger wildfires during the summer, while feeding the existing the seed bank underneath with nutritious ash.
+Prescribed Fire is named after an ancient land management technique, where portions of land are burned during the cold and wet season.
+This prevents larger wildfires by reducing the amount of flammable ground cover, and also feeds the seed bank underneath with nutritious ash.

 Growing up, I thought global warming was to blame for summer wildfires.
 In adulthood, I learned that Indigenous people routinely introduced fire to the landscape for its benefit.
 When millions of them were taken from these lands, the ground-cover was not routinely burned, and the flammable material on the forest floor was not maintained.
 Today, Indigenous people make up only 5% of the world's population, but protect approximately 85% of the world's biodiversity.